New Canaan Stalking Lawyer

 To find a person guilty of stalking, the prosecution must prove that the person accused acted with a certain state of mind.
 For first and second-degree stalking, a person must engage in a course of conduct knowingly or intentionally, and the course of conduct must be directed against a specific person.

 In the case of third-degree stalking, someone does not need to act with deliberate intent, but they must be acting recklessly.
-A New Canaan stalking lawyer may be able to show that conduct was coincidental or undertaken for a legitimate lawful purpose.
+A New Canaan stalking attorney may be able to show that conduct was coincidental or undertaken for a legitimate lawful purpose.

 Are There Additional Requirements for a Stalking Charge?